Send the link below via email or IMCopy

 Incidents that result in a deviation from documented testing procedures are defined as testing irregularities and fall into one of two categories - Procedural or Serious.
-Almost 5,000 reports were made last year!!!

-A test amdinistrator failed to issue the correct materials or students were provided nonallowable materials
+If a test amdinistrator failed to issue the correct materials or students were provided nonallowable materials

-Testing personnel who were not properly trained were allowed to administer tests or handle secure materials
+If testing personnel who were not properly trained were allowed to administer tests or handle secure materials

-A student was permitted to test beyond the required four-hour time period or was not provided the full four-hour time period.
+If a student was permitted to test beyond the required four-hour time period or was not provided the full four-hour time period.

-A test administrator failed to use the test administration materials or failed to read aloud the bolded, scripted test administration directions verbatim as outlined in the test administration materials
+If a test administrator failed to use the test administration materials or failed to read aloud the bolded, scripted test administration directions verbatim as outlined in the test administration materials

-A student was provided an nonallowable accommodation
+If a student was provided an nonallowable accommodation

 Examples of Monitoring Errors: